REJOINT

 Leader: F. Blanchard

-Macrophages (MF) play a key role in the chronic inflammatory disease rheumatoid arthritis (RA), but the respective pathogenic role of the different MF subsets in RA is still unclear.
-Our goals are (i) to better characterize synovial MF in early treatment-naive RA patients, (ii) to identify pathogenic inflammatory versus protective MF subsets, and (iii) bring the in vivo proof of concept that targeting specific subsets of MF may be of therapeutic potential in RA.
+Inflammation of the synovial membrane is the hallmark of many chronic inflammatory rheumatisms such as rheumatoid arthritis (RA) or pigmented villonodular synovitis (PVNS).
+Macrophages and fibroblasts play key roles in synovitis, but their crosstalk is still unclear.
+Our goals are (i) to better characterize synovial cells in rheumatisms, (ii) to identify pathogenic inflammatory versus protective macrophage and fibroblast subsets, and (iii) bring the in vivo proof of concept that targeting specific synovial cells or pathways may be of therapeutic potential.

 Leader: M.A.
 Boutet

-This group involves 1 ATIP-Avenir junior group leader (M-A. Boutet), 1 PhD student (N. Gaigeard), and 1 postdoc (A. Cardon).
+This group involves 1 ATIP-Avenir junior group leader (M-A. Boutet), 2 PhD student (N. Gaigeard, M Le Mercier), 1 postdoc (A. Cardon), 1 IE (J De Lima).

 Osteoarthritis (OA) is a very heterogeneous disease driven by a large variety of factors, but this variability remains poorly considered in OA translational and clinical research.
 Importantly, OA synovial tissue presents significant changes, even before cartilage degradation.
 Synovitis has been correlated with OA severity and therefore represents a relevant target for therapeutic intervention.
 Our aims are (i) to characterize the synovial heterogeneity and define a relevant human and canine patients stratification, (ii) validate innovative tools to efficiently modulate innate immune cells, such as macrophages, for personalized treatment of OA, and (iii) understand the broader involvement of the immune system at both the local and systemic levels in the context of OA.